 5. Now all you need is patience, discipline and determination

 Now that you have a clear idea of the type of mortgage that suits your needs and you've put together a plan for financing your dream home, the most important thing to do is to stick to it.
 It can be tempting, especially in an unstable market, to make impulsive decisions or jump to conclusions, but remember that the habits of patience, discipline, consistency and determination pay off, and ultimately mean you'll get the best mortgage for your own needs and be able to move into your dream home.
 Remember, this is likely to be one of the most important decisions you'll ever make - so be sure that you're giving yourself the best shot at being approved for the mortgage deal you need.

 Let's get your home owning dreams for 2019 on track together

-To find up to four mortgages you're likely to be accepted for, before you apply, try MortgageGym's free Mortgage Calculator.
+To find up to four mortgages you're likely to be accepted for, before you apply, try MortgageGym's Mortgage Calculator.
 It takes just 60 seconds to see how much mortgage you can access and which lenders are most likely to provide you with it.
 It's our mission to make getting a mortgage simpler, whether you're a first-time buyer or you're looking to move or remortgage your home.
-Our innovative free online mortgage process cuts out trips to the bank and the mounds of paperwork that go with getting a mortgage.
+Our innovative online mortgage process cuts out trips to the bank and the mounds of paperwork that go with getting a mortgage.
 We match mortgage borrowers with mortgage lenders and you're guided through the process by your very own Mortgage Expert.